rybchuk/amr-wind-tutorial/01_compiling.md

 ```
 This `quick-create-dev` command has flags selected so that that AMR-Wind will work with OpenFAST, and AMR-Wind also has the option to save out certain files using HDF5.
 If you forget the `+openfast` flag, your AMR-Wind simulations of turbines will crash and give you a confusing error message.

 After creating the environment, I will do some stuff to ensure I get the exact versions of the codes I would like.
-I'll note that there are proper ways to get specific code versions (I believe tied to externals), but the following hacky approach has worked for me.
+I'll note that there are proper ways to get specific code versions (I believe tied to externals), but both of the two following hacky approaches have worked for me.

+##### Option 1
 Looking through [AMR-Wind commits](https://github.com/Exawind/amr-wind/commits/main), I've determined that I want the code at SHA 4b71037218723e0c63d54c140423ef503ac3c912, and looking through [OpenFAST commits](https://github.com/OpenFAST/openfast/commits/main), I want 18704086dad861ab13daf804825da7c4b8d59428.
 That OpenFAST commit corresponds to the release of version 3.4.1.
 In theory, we should be able to grab specific versions of OpenFAST via our `quick-create-dev` command, but `spack info openfast` didn't have `3.4.1` listed, so this is a different approach to get our desired version of OpenFAST.
 (Note: on July 18, 2023, OpenFAST 3.4.1 is the newest version of OpenFAST that is supported by AMR-Wind)

 To download the desired version of AMR-Wind, run